TraySimpson/TraySimpson.github.io/_posts/2025-01-13-CardMakerIntro.md

 Wherever you want dynamic data, you'd use it's special interpreted language (It also had an option for Javascript, but I didn't explore that) For example, if I had a CSV column named "card title", I could put the string `@[card_title]` in the element, and this would be generated dynamically from the contents of my CSV.
 Neat!

 ### The Printing Problem
 The only issue I ran into (other than needing colored ink to print in black and white... thanks HP) was that the PDF export didn't work well for me.
 The first time I tried it, I just got a cryptic error message.
-When I tried just before writing this, I successfully got a PDF, but the sizes were incosistent, and it seemed to have a lot of duplicates.
+When I tried just before writing this, I successfully got a PDF, but the sizes were inconsistent, and it seemed to have a lot of duplicates.

 Instead, I had to use the image export, which produced a individual image for every single card.
 I did not want to individual print all of those, so I decided to generate and write a Python script that would pack them for me.